vkbo/novelWriter/docs/source/usage_structure.rst

 way:

 ``# Header1``
-   Header level one signifies that the text refers to either the novel title or the name of a top level partition.
-The latter is useful when you want to split the manuscript up into books, parts, or acts.
+   Header level one signifies that the text refers to a top level partition.
+This is useful when you want to split the manuscript up into books, parts, or acts.

 ``## Header2``
    Header level two signifies a chapter level partition.
 Each time you want to start a new chapter,